inspectIT/inspectit-ocelot/inspectit-ocelot-documentation/docs/instrumentation/rules.md

 Analogous to this, attributes will only be written if each condition defined in `attribute-conditions` is fulfilled.
 The conditions that can be defined are equal to the ones of actions, thus, please see the [action conditions description](#adding-conditions) for detailed information.

+#### Tracing Asynchronous Invocations

 With the previous shown settings, it is possible to add an instrumentation which creates exactly one span per invocation of an instrumented method.
 Especially in asynchronous scenarios, this might not be the desired behaviour:
 For these cases inspectIT Ocelot offers the possibility to record multiple method invocations into a single span.
 The resulting span then has the following properties: